-a.
-Introducing proportionality and scalability mechanisms in IFRS St and IFRS S2.

-Concepts such as 'reasonable and supportable information that is available at the reporting date without undue cost or effort', 'undue cost or effort' and 'the skills, capabilities and resources available to the entity' were introduced in the determination of anticipated financial effects, Climate-related scenario analysis, Measurement of Scope 3 GHG emissions, identification of risks and opportunities, determination of the scope of the value chain and calculation of metrics in some cross-industry categories.
+- a.
+Introducing proportionality and scalability mechanisms in IFRS S1 and IFRS S2 by introducing concepts such as 'reasonable and supportable information that is available at the reporting date without undue cost or effort; and 'the skills, capabilities and resources available to the entity' in the determination of anticipated financial effects, Climate-related scenario analysis, Measurement of Scope 3 GHG emissions, identification of risks and opportunities, determination of the scope of the value chain and calculation of metrics in some cross-industry categories. - b.
+Establishment of capacity-building programmes and Knowledge hub to provide technical support to regulators and to increase the capacity among preparers and other stakeholders to apply IFRS S1 and IFRS S2. - c.
+Developing an Adoption Guide aimed to support regulators in their implementation considerations and to enable the introduction of scalability and phasing-in of the application of the requirements in IFRS S1 and IFRS S2 at a jurisdictional level.